-3.6 Can Alternative Investment Funds be marketed to retail investors?
+3.6 Can Alternative Investment Funds be marketed to retail investors (including any specific treatment for high-net-worth individuals or semi-professional or similar categories)?

 According to Law 10/2008, the AFA can restrict the marketing of AIFs to well-informed investors, in case of a low liquidity level or a high risk of loss for the AIFs.
 The marketing of AIFs that are limited to well-informed investors is prohibited to retail investors, whose definition is aligned with the Markets in Financial Instruments Directive ("MiFID").